MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Select the ID, Product, Type and Series you want to view.

 3. Mark Display Selected.
 The Alternate/Modified Forms and Reports List will display only the options selected for the criteria above.
-Changes can’t be made when this box is marked.
+Changes can't be made when this box is marked.

 The Show/Hide button above the list will expand or collapse the list.